 Dr. Bruce Lipton and other big names agree stress leads to illness

 Dr. Lipton is NOT the only expert to state that stress plays a massive role in our health.
-All the following along with others not listed have made conclusive statements and agree stress is causing 90 to 95% of all illnesses.
+All the following and others not listed have made conclusive statements and agree stress is causing 90 to 95% of all illnesses.
 These statements are solid scientific evidence of what stress is doing to our health.

 - U.S. Federal Government